Flip-sort and combinatorial aspects of pop-stack sorting: Results concerning one iteration of the flip-sort algorithm

-\begin{proposition} \begin{enumerate} \item The scanline mapping $\pi \mapsto w(\pi)$ is injective. \item The scanline mapping $\pi \mapsto w(\pi)$ induces a bijection between permutations of size $n$ with $k$ runs \textnormal{and} the sequences in $\{1,\dots,k\}^n$ in which there is an occurrence of $j+1$ before an occurrence of $j$, for each $j$ ($1 \leq j \leq n-1$). \item The scanline mapping $\pi \mapsto w(\pi)$ induces a bijection between pop-stacked permutations of size $n$ with $k$ runs \textnormal{and} the sequences in $\{1,\dots,k\}^n$ in which there is an occurrence of $j+1$ before an occurrence of $j$, and also an occurrence of $j$ before an occurrence of $j+1$, for each $j$ ($1 \leq j \leq n-1$).\qedhere \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item The positions of $i$ ($1\leq i \leq k$) in $w(\pi)$ are the values in the $i$th run of $\pi$.
+\begin{proposition} The scanline mapping has the following three properties. \begin{enumerate} \item The scanline mapping $\pi \mapsto w(\pi)$ is injective. \item The scanline mapping $\pi \mapsto w(\pi)$ induces a bijection between permutations of size $n$ with $k$ runs \textnormal{and} the words in $\{1,\dots,k\}^n$ in which there is an occurrence of $j+1$ before\footnote{N.B.: There should be some occurrence of $j+1$ \textit{somewhere} before some occurrence of $j$, not necessarily \textit{just} before.
+For example, the sequence $42312$ with $k=4$ satisfies the condition.
+Similarly for the last item of this proposition.} an occurrence of $j$, for each $j$ ($1 \leq j \leq n-1$). \item The scanline mapping $\pi \mapsto w(\pi)$ induces a bijection between pop-stacked permutations of size $n$ with $k$ runs \textnormal{and} the words in $\{1,\dots,k\}^n$ in which there is an occurrence of $j+1$ before an occurrence of $j$, and also an occurrence of $j$ before an occurrence of $j+1$, for each $j$ ($1 \leq j \leq n-1$).\qedhere \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item The positions of $i$ ($1\leq i \leq k$) in $w(\pi)$ are the values in the $i$th run of $\pi$.
 Thus, $\pi$ is reconstructed from $w(\pi)$ uniquely. \item If (and only if) for some $j$, all the occurrences of $j$ in $w(\pi)$ are before the occurrences of $j+1$, then the corresponding positions of $\pi$ do not form two distinct runs and thus we do not get a permutation with $k$ runs. \item If (and only if) for some $j$, all the occurrences of $j+1$ in $w(\pi)$ are before the occurrences of $j$, then all the values in the $j$th run of $\pi$ are larger than all the values in the $(j+1)$st run, and thus these runs are not overlapping. \end{enumerate} \end{proof}

 Proposition~\ref{thm:seq} can be used to obtain a formula for the case of two runs directly: